michealbenedict/atom-template-engine/README.md

   ````
 3. Check examples in the `template-engines` folder

+## Testing
+Run `apm test` from the package directory.

 ## TODO
-1. End to End testing
-2. Add more templating engines
+1. Add more templating engines

 ## License